ZuxinChen/FXMLExample/README.md

 # FXMLExample

-## This program using the javaFX FXML to create a user interface. it is create by these methods.
+This program using the javaFX FXML to create a user interface.
+It is create by these methods.
    App is main class that set the a scene and assign the scene into the stage.

   FXMLExampleController class display the text when the button is press.

   fxml_example.fxml sets detail of the scene, including the label , button and text.

   login.css decorates the interface that sets blackground, color, size and font of text.